VillePajala/The-Tunnel/README.md

 ![](The%20Tunnel%20Escape/Assets/images/The_tunnel_header.png)
-# The-Tunnel
+# The Tunnel
-A 3D FPS adventure in a underground tunnel
+The Tunnel is a 3D FPS shootere in a underground tunnel where the goal of the player is to collect a certain amount of spheres.
+This short game was the final assignment in my game developement course.
+The game will be developed further in the future but by the mean time, you can play download and play the game here: https://villepajala.itch.io/the-tunnel

 Screenshots: